linevych/posts/posts/en/django-iniline-in-fieldset.md

 ![The inline at the fieldset.
 Django Admin](/images/django-inline-in-fieldset-with-css.png)

-English is not my mothertongue so if you have found any mistakes or know how to improve this text please contact me directly.
+English is not my mother tongue so if you have found any mistakes or know how to improve this text please contact me directly.

-If I've saved a little of your time please share this post in the social networks.
+If I've saved a little of your time please share this post on the social networks.
 Thanks!